 Details of individual degree programs are found in the section for each department or program.

-Any undergraduate admitted to the University may declare a major in one of the Earth Science departments or programs by contacting the appropriate department or program office.
+Any undergraduate admitted to the University may declare a major in one of the school's departments or programs by contacting the appropriate department or program office.

 Requirements for the B.S. degree are listed in each department or program section.
 Departmental academic advisers work with students to define a career or academic goal and assure that the student's curricular choices are appropriate to the pursuit of that goal.
 Advisers can help devise a sensible and enjoyable course of study that meets degree requirements and provides the student with opportunities to experience advanced courses, seminars, and research projects.
 To maximize such opportunities, students are encouraged to complete basic science and mathematics courses in high school or during their freshman year.

-Coterminal Bachelor's and Master's Degrees in Earth Sciences
+Coterminal Master's Degrees in the School of Earth, Energy and Environmental Sciences

-The Stanford coterminal degree plan enables an undergraduate to embark on an integrated program of study leading to the master's degree before requirements for the bachelor's degree have been completed.
+The Stanford coterminal degree program enables an undergraduate to embark on an integrated program of study leading to the master's degree before requirements for the bachelor's degree have been completed.
 This may result in more expeditious progress towards the advanced degree than would otherwise be possible, making the program especially important to Earth scientists because the master's degree provides an excellent basis for entry into the profession.
-The coterminal plan permits students to apply for admission to a master's program after earning 120 units, but no later than the quarter prior to the expected completion of the undergraduate degree.
+The coterminal plan permits students to apply for admission to a master's program after earning 120 units, completion of six non-summer quarters, and declaration of an undergraduate major, but no later than the quarter prior to the expected completion of the undergraduate degree.

 Admission to the Graduate Program